m-ld/m-ld-website/src/topics/concurrency.md

 - This property refers to some other entity which exists

 In a programming language, you might find these rules expressed in the type system.
-In a relational database, the rules called "constraints".
+In a relational database, the rules are called "constraints".

-In **m-ld**, integrity is a collaboration between the domain, engine, app and user.
-While **m-ld** does support constraints (see below), it is first important to consider how integrity of this kind applies to a collaborative system and to your use-case.
+In **m-ld**, integrity is a collaboration between the domain, engine, app and user. **m-ld** supports constraints (see below), but first it is important to consider how integrity of this kind applies to a collaborative system and to your use-case.

 ### App Integrity
 Like most apps, those using **m-ld** will validate inputs.
 The validation rules